orlof/xcb3-ext/readme.md

 ## Documentation
 Find detailed documentation for each library in the [Wiki](https://github.com/orlof/xcb3-gfx/wiki).
 Explore and unleash the potential of these libraries in your projects.

-## Get Started
-Clone the repository, explore the libraries, and have fun integrating them into your XC-Basic3 projects!

 ## Contribution
 We welcome contributions to the XCB3-GFX library.
 Please read the contribution guidelines before submitting a pull request.

 ## License
 This project is licensed under the BSD 2-Clause License License.
 See `LICENSE` for details.

 ---